-Skin prick testing is the most convenient and least expensive method of allergy testing.
-As results are available within 20 minutes, this allows you to discuss the results with your doctor at the time of testing.
-Skin prick testing has been shown to improve the accuracy of diagnosis in published clinical studies.
+Skin prick testing is the most convenient method of allergy testing.
+It has been shown in clinical studies to improve the diagnosis of allergy.
+As results are available within 20 minutes, this allows you to discuss the outcome with your doctor at the time of testing.

-Skin prick testing is most commonly performed on the forearm, although the back is sometimes used.
-The arm is first cleaned with alcohol.
-A drop of commercially produced allergen extract is placed onto a marked area of skin.
-Using a sterile lancet, a small prick through the drop is made.
+Tests are most commonly performed on the forearm or the back.
+The skin is first cleaned with alcohol and may be marked with numbers corresponding to the allergens.
+Using a sterile lancet, a small prick is made through a drop of allergen extract.
 This allows a small amount of allergen to enter the skin.

-Alternative skin testing methods
+Other skin testing methods

-Blood tests for allergen specific IgE (RAST)
+Blood tests for allergen specific IgE

 Total IgE testing

-Meaurement of total IgE antibodie can be estimated from a blood sample.
-Total IgE is often, but not always raised in people with allergies.
-High IgE antibody levels are also found in people with parasite infections, eczema and some rare conditions.
-High IgE levels do not prove that symptoms are due to allergy, and a normal IgE level does not exclude allergy.
-Therefore, measuring total IgE levels has a limited role to play in allergy testing.
+Total IgE antibodies may be raised in people with allergies, and can be measured from a blood sample.
+High total IgE levels are also found in people with parasite infections, eczema and some rare medical conditions.
+High total IgE levels do not prove that symptoms are due to allergy, and a normal total IgE level does not exclude allergy.
+Therefore, measuring total IgE levels is not routinely recommended in allergy testing.

-These methods have not been scientifically validated and may lead you to take unnecessary, costly and (in the case of some changes in diet) dangerous avoidance strategies.
-No Medicare rebate is available in Australia for these tests and the use of these methods is not advised.
-Further information on these methods is available on the ASCIA website
+These methods have not been scientifically validated and can result in misdiagnosis and ineffective treatments, leading to unnecessary, costly and (in the case of some changes in diet), dangerous avoidance strategies.
+No Medicare rebate is available in Australia for these tests and the use of these methods is not recommended.

-© ASCIA 2010
+© ASCIA 2020

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunologists and Allergists in Australia and New Zealand.
+ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.